 You mainly work with artists and makers, creating their product shots.
 What attracted you to the creative industries?

-I've always been passionate about the creative industries really.
+I've always been passionate about the creative industries.
 I knew pretty early on in life that I wanted a career in the arts.
-Promoting and supporting independent businesses is really important to me, so combining my photography work with my love of design and craft came very naturally.
+Promoting and supporting independent businesses is essential to me, so combining my photography work with my love of design and craft came very naturally.
 I love discovering new makers and designers, and I think this genuine interest in what people are making helps me connect with my clients and create a lasting relationship.

 So you spotted a niche.
 What else have you been entrepreneurial about?

-Back in 2014, I launched my remote service, which means clients can post their work to me from wherever they're based.
-I complete the photoshoots as normal and then post everything back to them.
-It was a bit of a game changer for me – I gained clients from across the UK, Europe and even the US, which was a bit surreal.
-It was around this time that my business really started to pick up the pace.
+Back in 2014, I launched my remote service 'You Post It, I Shoot It', which means clients can post their work to me from wherever they're based.
+I complete the photoshoots as usual and then post everything back to them.
+It was a bit of a game-changer for me – I gained clients from across the UK, Europe and even the US, which was a bit surreal.
+It was around this time that my business started to pick up the pace.